collet/ps5.3-1920/subject/README.md

 ## Output

-At the end of your execution, you must produce an output file.
+At the end of your execution, you must produce an output on the standard output.

-### File format
+### Format

-The output file must contain:
+The output must contain:
 - C – The total score of the solution (calculation details explained below)
 - F lines, one for each vehicle in the fleet.